 That church, located just off Trafalgar Square, offers lunchtime concerts for free entry (donation please upon departure) each weekday.
 Miriam and Jenny Nickson, first violinist with the London Royal Opera Orchestra, performed for about 45 minutes.

 I also wanted to share some photos of the church that we took before the concert began.
-Perhaps the most fun for me was the Hebrew inscription "Yehova" on the ceiling above the altar.
+Perhaps the most fun for me was the Hebrew inscription "Yehova" on t

 We got a bit tired of the pub food overall, and were told about a French restaurant near the hotel.
 It was on a tiny side street and sitting at the window, it was fun watching lights come on in adjacent apartments.
 The restaurant itself was very small, with maybe 4 tables and not much room.
 The menu was in the basement with the food brought up by dumbwaiter.
 We had some classic French appetizers, but sadly, the meal was nothing special.